GianAntolin/league-website/README.md

 ## GET /api/leaderboards

-Returns an object with match history statistics and an array of matches
+Returns an object with match history statistics and a list of matches

  **Query Parameters**
  \-  region, queue, start and end